nolan-dyke/mod1-project/README.md

-# The Colorado Beer Suggestor
+# The Colorado Beer Suggester

 ## Table of Contents
 * [General Info](#general-info)